tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/explore_data_from_terminal.md

 # Explore data from the terminal

-ClickHouse comes with a very handy command line terminal `clickhouse-client` to explore data, debug queries and more.
+ClickHouse comes with a very handy command line interface `clickhouse-client` to explore data, debug queries, and more.

 Here are some examples of using the ClickHouse CLI to interact with ClickHouse.